Exotic material

-Exotic Materials are metals that have high strength and hardness.
-It does not mean any metal that is rare, but rather strong in its characteristics.
-Exotic Materials are used for high performance tasks.
+Exotic materials are minerals and metals that have uncommon characteristics, such as high strength, hardness, density, durability or radioactivity.
+It does not mean any material that is rare per se, but rather one that is exceptional in its physical or mechanical characteristics.
+Exotic materials are used for high performance tasks such as aerospace engineering, armour, cutting tools and nuclear technology, where ordinary materials may fail under stress, heat, wear, corrosion or impact.

-Exotic Materials can include plastics, superalloys, semiconductors, superconductors, and ceramics.

-Exotic metals and alloys
+Exotic metals and minerals

-Examples of metals and alloys that can be exotic:
+Examples of metals and minerals that can be exotic: